 - At this point in time, some industries are doing well.
 Some industries are struggling.
 Think about this pandemic and how it is impacting the industries you are targeting.
-We are seeing growth in biotech/pharma, tech, medical devices, some verticals within health care and tech services.
+We are seeing growth in biotech/pharma (here are the NHP(monkey) disease models that is being under research to find out the best cure for this disease once and for all), tech, medical devices, some verticals within health care and tech services.
 We have seen other industries struggle.
 Travel, tourism, food service, hotels and higher education have all taken a hit.

 - Ensure that you are able to connect via Zoom, Teams or other online video conferencing technologies.

 - Be open to temporary or contractor roles.
 Not only do they add to your experience, but they broad your professional contacts.